moocow-the-bovine/dstar-gantry/README.txt

-        In order to avoid password prompts during sparse subversion checkouts on the local host (recommended), your ssh identity should be authorized for password-free access to "svn.dwds.de", as whatever user your "~/.ssh/config" <https://linux.die.net/man/5/ssh_config>
+        In order to avoid password prompts during sparse subversion checkouts on the local host (recommended), your ssh identity should be authorized for password-free access to $gantry_dstar_svnroot (formerly "svn.dwds.de"), as whatever user your "~/.ssh/config"
-        specifies (by default the same username as on your local machine).
+        <https://linux.die.net/man/5/ssh_config> specifies (by default the
+        same username as on your local machine).

         In order to avoid password prompts during implicit subversion operations in the "dstar-buildhost" container invoked by gantry